Will robots replace humans? In our increasingly digital world, replacing your employees with robot workers may seem like a real possibility.

 How will robot workers impact SMEs

 The surge in AI has widespread impacts on businesses and business owners.
-A recent study conducted by McKinsey Global Institute forecasted one fifth of the global human workforce will be impacted, with the largest effects expected in developed nations such as the UK, Germany and the US.
+A study conducted by McKinsey Global Institute forecasted one fifth of the global human workforce will be impacted, with the largest effects expected in developed nations such as the UK, Germany and the US.

 The report also predicted that within the next 12 years, robots may replace as many as 800 million employees worldwide.
 In nations such as the US and Germany, one third of the workforce may need to develop new skills to find work.